re-cinq/aether/README.md

     regions:
       - us-east-2
       - us-west-1
-    # If the credentials config is empty then, carbon cloud will try use the aws sdk default credentials chain:
+    # If the credentials config is empty then, carbon cloud will try use the aws sdk default
+    # credentials chain:
     #
     # 1. Environment variables.
     #    a.
 Static Credentials (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN)
     #    b.
 Web Identity Token (AWS_WEB_IDENTITY_TOKEN_FILE)
     # 2. Shared configuration files.
     #    a.
-SDK defaults to credentials file under .aws folder that is placed in the home folder on your computer.
+SDK defaults to credentials file under .aws folder that is placed in the home folder
+    #       on the computer.
     #    b.
-SDK defaults to config file under .aws folder that is placed in the home folder on your computer.
+SDK defaults to config file under .aws folder that is placed in the home folder
+    #       on the computer.
-    # 3. If your application uses an ECS task definition or RunTask API operation, IAM role for tasks.
+    # 3. If your application uses an ECS task definition or RunTask API operation,
+    #    IAM role for tasks.
     # 4. If your application is running on an Amazon EC2 instance, IAM role for Amazon EC2.

-    # Otherwise you can specify one or more locations where to look for either the credentials or the config or both
+    # Otherwise you can specify one or more locations where to look for either the credentials
+    # or the config or both
     credentials:
       # Load the credentials for the specific profile, if not set it uses the [default] profile.
-Example:
+      # Example:
       # [default]
       # aws_access_key_id = <YOUR_ACCESS_KEY_ID>
       # aws_secret_access_key = <YOUR_SECRET_ACCESS_KEY>